hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-6.md

 * Note that this policy does not allow tokens to change their own properties.
 ???
 * This policy allows tokens to look up their own properties

+???
+* Vault Policies restrict the secrets users and applications have access to.
+* Vault follows the practice of least privilege, *denying* access by default.
+* Vault administrators must explicity grant users and applications access to specific paths with policy statements.
+* In addition to specifying paths, policies also specify a set of capabilities for those paths.
+* Policies are written in HashiCorp Configuration Language (HCL).

 ---
 name: vault-policy-paths-capabilities